castle9612/dacon-drug-discovery-prediction2/README.md

 - RDKit fingerprints and descriptors provide a reliable baseline that should be measured before adding complex neural models.
 - SMILES transformers can be powerful, but fine-tuning stability depends on dataset size, target scaling, and validation design.
 - LDS/FDS-style analysis is useful when the target distribution is imbalanced or sparse.
-- Public ML repositories should separate reproducible code from private data, generated submissions, and trained artifacts.
+- ML repositories should separate reproducible code from private data, generated submissions, and trained artifacts.

 ## Third-Party Notice